* Subject to change

-Welcome to the Targa Newfoundland Race, where adventure awaits you every day.
+Welcome to Targa Newfoundland, where adventure awaits you every day.
 Our event has been running for over 20 years, and we take pride in our enviable safety record, one of the best in our sport.
+Below are details of each day of the rally and the communities you’ll visit.
+Check out Our Communities to learn more about these places and Where to Stay page for accommodations.

 Overnight stay: St. John’s